Overview of the Report Manager

 - Run Report - used to preview and print reports.

-- Import - used to import a report configuration file.
+- Import (Deprecated as of v6.2) - used to import a report configuration file.

 - Create New Report - used to generate a report file.